jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_use_more_like_this_feature.md

-## How to use More Like This feature
+## How to use the More Like This feature

-We will explain here how MoreLikeThis queries can be created in order to find documents similar to one specific document.
+This page explains how to create MoreLikeThis queries.
+These are used to find documents similar to a given document.

-This feature can be really useful in lots of case, in particular when working on e-commerce or news websites where pages often shows "similar" products or articles at the end.
+A typical use case is a e-commerce or news web site suggesting similar products or content to visitors looking at an article.

-First, start by creating a new Query in tab Query.
-Choose type "More like this".
+First, create a new query in the Query tab.
+Choose the "More like this" type.

 ![Creating new more like this query](mlt1.png)

-Since this query is built to return documents similar to another let's write some query to identify this particular document in field `Document query`, for example `product_id:345` if our schema has a field named `product_id`.
+This query's point is to return documents similar to another.
+This baseline document must be identified in the `Document query` field.
+Assuming a schema with a field named `product_id`, we could for instance have a query for `product_id:345`.
 This query must be written in the usual query pattern format.

-Field `Like text` must be left empty.
+The field `Like text` must be left empty.

-Select language of your documents in list `Language`.
+Select the language of your documents in the `Language` list.

-Some fields must then be added in area named `Fields`.
-Those fields will be the ones used to find similarity between documents.
-In list `Analyzer` the same Analyzer that the one used in index'schema for the chosen fields must be selected.
+Now you must designate the field(s) that will be used to find similarities between documents.
+This is done in the `Fields` area.

+In the `Analyzer` list, pick the same analyzer as used for this field in the index's schema.

 ![Configuring more like this query](mlt2.png)`

-Second tab allow configuration of some metrics.
-Default values are fine to start with.
+The second tab allows for the configuration of some metrics.
+These default values are fine to start with.

 ![Setting metrics](mlt3.png)

-At last some returned fields must be configured:
+At last one returned field must be configured:

 ![Configuring returned fields](mlt4.png)

-Here is an other example where products are identified by a field name `numkey_prod`.
-Similarity is computed from field `nom_genre`, which is products'categories.
+Here is another example, where products are identified in a field named `numkey_prod`.
+Similarity is computed using the field `nom_genre`, which lists product categories.

 ![More like this results](mlt5.png)